chetnashah/webconcepts/htmlBasics.md

 #### Throttling and debouncing of events.

-Throttle(function, durationms) returns a a function that will called at most once per duration ms. e.g. you want a function to be called only once per 250 ms, use throttle.
+`Throttle(function, durationms)`: returns a a function that will called at most once per duration ms. e.g. you want a function to be called only once per 250 ms, use throttle.

-debounce(fn, waitms)
+`debounce(fn, waitms)`:
 Debounce is used to know when some repeated event stopped happening.
 It will keep delaying the call to given function until waitms elapsed, if the call was received within waitms, the countdown timer is reset.

 #### How to use Drag and drop in HTML5?

+Important Events associated with drag and drop:
+1. `dragstart` - user starts dragging item
+2. `dragover` - dragged item dragging over valid drop target (every 100 ms).
+3. `drop` - Fires when an item is dropped on valid drop target.
+4. `dragenter` - fires when dragged item enters valid drop target.
+5. `drag` - Fires when an element is dragged. (every 100ms)
+6. `dragleave` - fires when dragged item leaves valid drop target.

 Steps on draggable element:
-1. declare an element to be dragabble by specifying draggable="true" attribute on element.
+1. declare an element to be dragabble by specifying `draggable="true"` attribute on element.
-2. add a ondragstart implementation to draggable element.
+2. add a `ondragstart` implementation to draggable element.
-3. set drag data transfer data in the ondragstart method defined above
+3. set drag data transfer data in the `ondragstart` method defined above

-* Drag data - All DragEvent hold a property named as dataTransfer which is instance of DataTransfer and contains data that the drop receiving element might need
+* Drag data - All `DragEvent` hold a property named as `dataTransfer` which is instance of `DataTransfer` and contains data that the drop receiving element might need

 All drag events have data to be transferred to the drop site.
 This is often referred to as drag data.